Jérôme Pradon: Theatre

 In 1991, Pradon made his musical debut in Alain Boublil and Claude-Michel Schönberg's Les Misérables, as Marius at the Theatre Mogador in Paris.
 This show led to his first West End appearance where he played the role of Chris in Miss Saigon (1992–93).
 He followed this with a debut in Toronto, Canada, where he originated the title role of Napoleon (1994).

 In 1995, travelling back and forth between France and England, Pradon performed in several productions including La Java des Mémoires, directed by Roger Louret and Assassins by Stephen Sondheim.
 Later that year, he played the role of student revolutionary Courfeyrac in the 10th anniversary run of Les Misérables.

 Remaining in London, Pradon created the role of Guillaume in the Olivier Award winning production Martin Guerre, which made him the first actor to have performed major roles in all three Boublil and Schonberg musicals.
 After that came Maury Yeston's Nine at the Folies Bergère, where Pradon played Guido Contini, the sole male role.

 In 1998 Pradon performed in Killing Rasputin, and in 2000 performed in Black Goes with Everything (a show celebrating the talent of Don Black) and Andrew Lloyd Webber's Whistle Down the Wind where he played the role of The Man alongside Laura Michelle Kelly as Swallow.
 In 2000, he also appeared in the role of Judas in a production of Jesus Christ Superstar, opposite Glenn Carter as Jesus.

 Pradon attended the 2001 Edinburgh Festival Fringe with his one-man show Crime of Passion, a British premiere.
 This was followed by another one-man show, in Paris, Road Movie.
-Not only did Pradon perform all five roles in the play, he translated the text into French.
+Pradon played all five roles in the play, and he translated the text into French.
 He later reprised this show in 2002.
 Also that year, he was a principal performer in Délit D'Ivresse, the last piece by Roland Petit; took part in the spectacular gala charity concert A Night Of 1000 Voices; played Javert in Les Misérables at the Palace Theatre, London, and performed at the Opening Gala for the first International Festival of Musical Theatre in Cardiff.